-a.
-Pursuant to Section 4.1 of the Second Amended and Restated Operating Agreement, the City will purchase from the Authority Medical Services, as defined in the Agreement.
+- a.
+Pursuant to Section 4.1 of the Amended and Restated Operating Agreement, the City will purchase from the Authority Medical Services, as defined in the Agreement. - b.

-b.
 This payment is characterized as an actual cost.
-The City and the Authority agree that the annual estimated amount for the Fiscal Year 2018 is \$13,261,822.
+The City and the Authority agree that the annual estimated amount for the Fiscal Year 2017 is \$11,502,299.
 Each invoice shall be accompanied by the monthly B-3 statistical report.

 Additionally, any collections received by the Authority, net of the collection agency fee, from or on behalf of any prisoners for which charges have been included in the quarterly report, will be deducted from the amount due the Authority.
-The Authority will make any adjustment resulting from this calculation to the subsequent month's invoice.
+The Authority will make any adjustment resulting from this calculation to the subsequent quarter's invoice.